What is Node in Networking: Are Nodes really Important?

 Distributed Node

-What is node in distributed system?
-A distributed system in networking contains multiples nodes linked together within the network but they are physically separate.
+What is a node in a distributed system?
+A distributed system in networking contains multiple nodes linked together within the network but they are physically separate.
 In this distributed system, all nodes within the network can communicate with each other and perform their functions.

 A distributed node in a distributed computer system is a group of connected servers that are linked to one another via network-based messaging.
 These nodes are crucial in distributed network topologies, which disperse data processing and storage over a number of interconnected network nodes.
 Some common examples are satellite stations and cloud servers.